Zekfoo/tactileAGB/README.md

 Feel free to modify this design however you like, but please make sure to give credit where it is due.
 I encourage you to share your improvements with the rest of the Gameboy modding community at the Gameboy modding [Discord](https://discord.gg/RYN3bMxr) and [Subreddit](https://www.reddit.com/r/Gameboy/)

-Under this license, you are not permitted to profit or commercialize this design in any part without my express permission.
+Under this license, you are not permitted to profit from or commercialize this design in any part without my express permission.